MattCowBoy/giancartboard/README.md

     - device/page/artboard.png

 Artboards and pages will be numbered as they ordered in the layer list.
-If you use Artboards Tricks from @rommanurik, artboards will be ordered as they show up in the layer list.
+If you use Artboards Tricks from @rommanurik, artboards will be ordered in the layer list as they show up in canvas.
 <a href="https://github.com/romannurik/Sketch-ArtboardTricks">Download Artboard Trick</a>